sanelehlabisa/Ceph-Training/4_Ceph Blue Store, Object Mapping and CRUSH.md

 - Useful for manual or balancer-driven rebalancing

 # Determining the Primary OSD
-- CRUSH determines ordered list of OSDs
+- CRUSH determines an ordered list of OSDs

+- First OSD = Primary

+- Primary handles all client IO for PG

+- OSDMap promotes secondary if primary fails

+# Conclusion of Object Mapping and RUSH
+- Hashing maps object to PGs

+- CRUSH maps PGs to ideal OSD sets

+- OSDMap tracks actual OSDs used

+- pg_upmap allows fine-grained overrides

+- Primary OSD is first in CRUSH list